pwall567/json-kotlin-gradle/README.md

         inputFile(file("path/to/your/schema/file/or/files")) // alternative syntax
     }
 ```
-As many `inputFile` entries as are required may be specified.
+As many `inputFile` entries as are required may be specified, and they may be combined with other forms of input
+specification.

 ### `inputComposite`